sindresorhus/p-wait-for/readme.md

 Type: `Function`

-Can be called with a value to return once the condition returns true.
-The `resolve` function always returns true so you can write `return resolve(value)`.
+Can be called with a value to return from the `pWaitFor` function once the condition returns true.
+This function always returns true so you can write `return resolve(value)`.

 #### options